ntop/n2n/doc/Crypto.md

 ### AES

-AES uses the standard way of an IV but it does not neccessarily transmit the full IV along with the packets.
-The size of the transmitted part is adjustable by changing the `TRANSOP_AES_IV_SEED_SIZE` definition found in `src/transform_aes.c`.
-It defaults to 8 meaning that 8 bytes (of max 16) are transmitted.
-The remaining 8 bytes are fixed, key-derived material is used to fill up to full block size.
-A single AES-ECB encryption step is applied to these 16 bytes before they get used as regular IV for AES-CBCing the payload.

-Padding to the last block happens by filling `0x00`-bytes and indicating their number as the last byte of the block.
-This could lead to up to 16 extra bytes.
+AES also prepends a random value to the plaintext.
+Its size is adjustable by changing the `AES_PREAMBLE_SIZE` definition found in `src/transform_aes.c`.
+It defaults to AES_BLOCK_SIZE (== 16).
+The AES scheme uses a CBC/CTS scheme which can send out plaintext-length ciphertexts as long as they are one block or more in length.

 AES relies on openSSL's `evp_*` interface which also offers hardware acceleration where available (SSE, AES-NI, …).
 It however is slower than the following stream ciphers because the CBC mode cannot compete with the optimized stream ciphers.

 _Perhaps, AES-CTR being a stream cipher could have competed with the stream ciphers._

-_Another possible extension would be to bring CTS mode to AES in some future version, just to avoid unneccessary weight gains from padding.
-CTS mode works well starting with plain texts from one block plus.
-So, we might revert back to the Twofish-way of IV handling with a full block IV._

 ### ChaCha20